 In this blog I have previously referred to the process of selecting sites.
 There are many considerations and many differing tastes.
 By and large we tend to end up on the type of sites we like.
 The location is checked out as carefully as possible on Google Earth and whatever reviews are available are fully digested.
 As the saying goes, it works for us, usually.

-Camping Miramare, on the tip of the peninsula overlooking Venice.
+It is careful research that found us gems like La Bastide in Sainte-Foy la Grande, Camping Jungfrau in Switzerland, Lincoln Farm Park in Oxfordshire and our present stopover, Camping Miramare, on the tip of the peninsula overlooking Venice.
 A beautiful site and facilities which are second to none, add to that a restaurant just 50 paces from the front gate where we had possibly our best meal to date and you get a very high scoring site to which we will always return if we are anywhere near.
 Needless to say it has its downsides but I can think of only one.
 It is beside the sea but has no sea views and that is it.
 Weigh that against, lovely staff, superb toilet facilities, the best dog facility I have ever come across, beautiful spacious pitches and a brilliant little supermarket and suddenly sea views aren't that important.
 By the way I didn't mention Wi Fi which is superb and costs only €5 for however long you stay, and my satellite TV works!
 A fabulous site if ever there was one.
 Click here to visit its website.

 That is the good news and I want to take some time to talk about the bad news which comes in the form of a disastrous site selection at Lake Garda the day before yesterday.
 There is a background which I want to explain in some detail.

 You will have gathered from our blog entries that we found a delightful site on the Ligurian Coast line called Camping Smeraldo.
 Its entry, through a tunnel was almost magical and you felt, with the majestic views, that you were in a special place.
 Well, all good things must come to an end and we decided that Saturday was the best day to travel as the weather changed rather dramatically and sunshine gave way to heavy rain.
+Our trail was heading north west so after careful consideration we decided to head for the Lake Garda area, a drive of 181 miles but mostly on motorways.

-Motorhomefun forum (one of my favourite sources of chit chat and tips).
+Any cursory glance at a map of Lake Garda will tell you that there are hundreds of sites to choose from so here a research system was important.
+Our first point of interest was to find something towards the South end of the lake so that our onward route to Venice would be easiest.
+Some weeks ago I posed a question on the Motorhomefun forum (one of my favourite sources of chit chat and tips).
 The question asked if anyone had recommendations for sites for the area.
 I got a number of replies but one campsite name came up twice.
 Camp Butterfly.
 I followed this up with a phone call to check for availability and to ensure that there was wi fi available throughout the site.
 The answer was an emphatic "yes" to both.
 Let me make it clear at this point that I can well understand that people come to this site and enjoy it but for us it was our single worst experience in years.

 Trying to be as balanced as I possibly can be I must say that the site is mis managed, fronted by staff who clearly cannot cope and worse, who are oblivious to the needs of the many visitors the location of their site attracts.
 The notion that the customers needs are important is absolutely irrelevant here.
 Allow me to explain.

+1 When we arrived we drew up into a narrow entrance where there was a queue of people waiting to register, no problem with that.
+They were being attended by one staff member yet I counted 4 inside the office.
+The registration process was painful and I watched almost every single customer getting angry.
+The lady dealing with all of this was Rebecca, who within my hearing said to at least 3 different customers, "There are plenty of sites, you don't have to stay here".
+In time she was to say exactly the same thing to me.
 2 I was standing with Gianni, who is native Italian so we could make the registration as smooth as possible.
 It took 10 minutes to register both of us, a process at any other camp would take less than half that.
 Still the extra heads in the reception area contributed nothing that we could see.
 At Last, we are allocated our pitches and off we go.
 Our first big problem.
 They are occupied.
 We selected two empty pitches close by and tried to squeeze our vehicles into them.
 Add to all this it had been raining heavily (not their fault) and the site was muddy and wet.
 Very unpleasant conditions.

 3 On the plus side we were near to the toilet block which, I must say, was well maintained and very clean.